dune73/test-4/tutorial-8/README.md

 /drupal/index.php/contextual/render
 ```

 So it's a perfect use case for a runtime rule exclusion that ignores parameter `ids[]` on `/drupal/index.php/contextual/render`.
-Here is how to use the script:
+Here is how to use the script to do this:

 ```bash